 The Car Goes Between Starting and Not Starting

 Car batteries should deliver the power you need with no hiccups.
 If your car sputters or struggles to turn over, your battery might not be bringing power to the engine.
-This trouble is a common occurrence for a battery near the end of its life.
+This trouble is common for a battery near the end of its life.
 Since the battery can barely create the electric charge needed to fire up the engine, you will want to replace the battery soon.

 The Car Cold Cranks Often